-I strongly encourage you to use the Undergraduate Writing Center, which offers free, individualized, expert help with writing for any UT undergraduate, by appointment or on a drop-in basis.
+I strongly encourage you to use the Writing Center, which offers free, individualized, expert help with writing for any UT undergraduate, by appointment or on a drop-in basis.
 Whether you are writing a lab report, a resume, a term paper, a statement for an application, or your own poetry, UWC consultants will be happy to work with you.
 Their services are not just for writing with "problems."
 Getting feedback from an informed audience is a normal part of a successful writing project.
 Consultants help students develop strategies to improve their writing.
 The assistance they provide is intended to foster independence.
 Each student determines how to use the consultant's advice.
 The consultants are trained to help you work on your writing in ways that preserve the integrity of your work.
 Additional writing resources are available.
-View this APA tutorial to see how to cite references and more! http://flash1r.apa.org/apastyle/basics/index.htm.